intellitrend/zabbix-csv-host-import-module/README.md

 ## Installation

-For Debian and Ubuntu server, the Zabbix Frontend modules are usually placed in ``/usr/share/zabbix/modules/``.
+For Debian and Ubuntu server, the Zabbix Frontend modules are usually placed in ``/usr/share/zabbix/modules/`` (up to Zabbix 7.0) or ``/usr/share/zabbix/modules/ui/`` (Zabbix 7.2 and newer).

-Copy the folder `modules/csv-host-importer` to `/usr/share/zabbix/modules/csv-host-importer` on the Zabbix frontend web server.
+Copy the folder `modules/csv-host-importer` to `/usr/share/zabbix/modules/csv-host-importer` or `/usr/share/zabbix/modules/ui/csv-host-importer` on the Zabbix frontend web server, depending on the Zabbix version.

 **Note:** If you're using Zabbix 6.2 or 6.0, you'll need to remove `manifest.json` and rename `manifest.v1.json` to `manifest.json`.